openshift-labs/learn-katacoda/intro-openshift/transferring-files/02-downloading-files-from-a-container.md

 The command will exit once the deployment has completed and the web application is ready.

 The result of the deployment will be the running container.
-You can see the name of the pods corresponding to the running containers, by running:
+You can see the name of the pods corresponding to the running containers for this application, by running:

 ``oc get pods --selector app=blog``{{execute}}